Diversity-Preserved Distribution Matching Distillation for Fast Visual Synthesis: Introduction

-To alleviate this issue, current mainstream methods~\cite{yin2024one, yin2024improved, chadebec2025flash, lu2025adversarial} augment the DMD objective with perceptual and adversarial losses, leveraging additional samples synthesized by the teacher as an implicit regularizer to promote more comprehensive coverage of the teacher distribution by the student model.
-However, the incorporation of such modules introduces non-negligible computational overhead\footnote{Widely adopted perceptual losses, such as LPIPS~\cite{zhang2018unreasonable} and DISTS~\cite{ding2020image}, incur significant GPU memory consumption and computational cost, especially when applied to high-resolution imagery.}, as well as instability in adversarial training.
+Existing attempts to mitigate this issue typically augment DMD with perceptual or adversarial regularization~\cite{yin2024improved,yin2024one,chadebec2025flash, lu2025adversarial}.
+These regularizers encourage broader coverage of the teacher distribution, often by leveraging additional teacher-generated samples as implicit supervision.
+However, such designs also introduce notable drawbacks: perceptual losses increase memory and computation overhead\footnote{Widely used perceptual losses, such as LPIPS~\cite{zhang2018unreasonable} and DISTS~\cite{ding2020image}, incur non-trivial GPU memory usage and computational cost, especially when applied to high-resolution imagery.}, while adversarial losses often make training less stable and more difficult to scale.
+These issues motivate a simpler and more stable way to preserve diversity during DMD.

-Motivated by the observations (see \autoref{fig:denoising_steps} in the Appendix) from multi-step experiential sampling---where early denoising steps primarily determine the global structural layout and later steps progressively refine fine-grained visual details---we propose a role-separated distillation framework termed Diversity-Preserved DMD (\textbf{DP-DMD}).
-Specifically, we assign distinct roles to different distilled steps.
-The first distilled step is supervised using a \textit{target}-prediction objective (\eg, $\bm{v}$-prediction), which encourages the student model to preserve sample diversity during generation.
-For the remaining distilled steps, we adopt the standard DMD objective, allowing these steps to focus on refining visual fidelity and overall image quality.
-To maintain this role separation, we stop gradients from the DMD loss at the first step, preventing the reverse-KL objective from overriding the diversity-preserving supervision.
+In this paper, we describe \textbf{diversity-preserved DMD (DP-DMD)}, a role-separated distillation method motivated by a simple observation about the denoising process: early denoising steps mainly determine global image structure and thus play a dominant role in sample diversity, whereas later steps primarily refine local details and perceptual quality (see \autoref{fig:denoising_steps} in the Appendix).
+Based on this asymmetry, DP-DMD adopts different optimization objectives to guide distinct distillation steps.
+The first step is trained with a teacher-derived target-prediction objective (\eg, $\bm{v}$-prediction) to preserve sample diversity, while the remaining steps are optimized using the standard DMD loss to improve image quality.
+To enforce this functional separation, gradients from the DMD loss are stopped (\ie, detached) at the first step, preventing the mode-seeking reverse-KL objective from overriding the diversity-preserving supervision.

-Our proposed \textbf{DP-DMD} is deliberately simple: \textit{no perceptual backbone, no discriminator, no auxiliary networks, and no additional ground-truth images}.
-Everything happens in latent space, keeping the pipeline compact, stable, and memory-efficient.
-Yet this minimalism does not come at the expense of performance: across extensive text-to-image (T2I) experiments, \textbf{DP-DMD} preserves sample diversity while maintaining visual quality on par with state-of-the-art methods under few-step sampling.
-We believe this work takes a step forward in diffusion distillation and offers insights to the broader research community.